 - 2. Official academic transcripts from each secondary and post-secondary institution attended.
 If students are currently enrolled in a college or university, they should send official partial transcripts.
 All transcripts become the property of Northwest and cannot be released. - 3.
 GMAT (for M.B.A. only) or GRE general test scores when required by program.
 See specific program for requirements. - 4.
 Application fee in U.S. currency.
 (See "Fees and Costs.") - 5.
 Score report from the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS) or the Pearson Test of English (PTE).
+English proficiency scores can be no older than two years when students enroll.
 Minimum score requirements are:

+TOEFL: 550 paper and pencil

-TOEFL:550 paper and pencil213 computer based79-80 Internet based
+213 computer based 79-80 Internet based

+6.5 overall band score, with no individual band score below 6.0 IELTS:

+PTE: 53

-- IELTS: 6.5 overall band score, with no individual band score below 6.0 - PTE: 53 - 6.
-Financial statement from a banking institution to certify that tuition, room and board, and personal funds for one academic year are available.
+- 6. Financial statement from a banking institution to certify that tuition, room and board, and personal funds for one academic year are available.
 Without this certification, no I-20 form can be issued. - 7.
 Copy of passport.

 Upon receipt of all these items, international students will be notified of acceptance or denial.
 The accepted student will receive a completed I-20 form which they must then present to a U.S. Consulate when applying for their student (F-1) visa.
-Student visas should be obtained before entering
+Student visas should be obtained before entering the United States, as converting from a tourist visa to a student visa is by no means assured.